datasektionen/sso/README.md

 [direnv](https://direnv.net/).

 If you don't want to do that, you'll have to figure it out on your own.
-The application will not load the file `.env`.
+The application will not care about the `.env` file itself.

 ### Creating a first user